 - I make my frittatas in a cast-iron skillet so I can go from cooking the eggs and vegetables on the stove, straight into the oven.

 Cooking Tip: Add your seasoning now in the raw egg mixture so that it blends throughout the egg evenly.

-Pour the egg mixture into the vegetables.
-I am so excited I get to share this healthy frittata recipe with you!
+I am so excited I get to share this gluten free frittata recipe with you!